 When people are injured in motor vehicle collisions that were caused by another driver’s actions, it is common for insurance company representatives and adjusters to contact the injured victims as soon as the companies learn about the collision.
 They may ask for victims to make recorded statements and to sign release forms.
 The reason that insurance companies do this is to minimize their losses.
 The releases are often blanket authorizations that allow insurance companies to review people’s entire medical histories.
 They want to be able to do this so that they can blame a person’s injuries on prior incidents rather than on the accident itself.
 This may make it much more difficult to prove the value of the claim.

 Companies also want recorded statements from victims soon after their accidents so that they can use their statements against them later in any resulting injury claims.
 For these reasons, it is very important for people to avoid talking about the accident and to refuse to sign anything until they have had a chance to speak with experienced personal injury attorneys.
 When they are contacted, they should simply inform the adjusters that they need to talk to their lawyers.

 When you have been injured in a California car accident, it is important for you to seek the help of an injury law firm that will fight for the maximum amount of compensation for your losses.
-Contact the Law Offices of Steven M. Sweat statewide at 866-966-5240.
+Contact the Steven M. Sweat, Personal Injury Lawyers, APC statewide at 866-966-5240.
 Our consultations are free, and there are no up-front fees or costs.
 You will not have to pay any legal fees unless we recover compensation for you.
 Call us today.